DanielVikoyr/dynamic-frcm/README.md

 lat:                 float - The latitude coordinate where the data was measured
 ```

-If you do not have all this data but is instead interested in the firerisk in a certain location, FireGuard offers a variety of requests that only requires you to specify a location.
-FireGuard will from there convert the location to coordinates through a GeoCoding service and get the weather data for that location through a Meteorological service.
+If you do not have all necessary data to use the "rawdata" option, but is instead interested in the firerisk at a certain location, FireGuard offers a variety of requests that only requires you to specify a location.
+FireGuard will from there convert the location to coordinates through a GeoCoding service, and then retrieve weather data for the respective location through a Meteorological service.

 The available options for the area service are as follows.